yang70/portfolio/README.md

 ## Description
 **Portfolio** This is a portfolio Rails application

-It includes a welcome page with links to features including the blog/journal.
+It includes a welcome page with links to features including the blog, journal and projects.

 ## Specifications